Christy (surname)

-Christy is an Irish name meaning of Christ, in reference to Jesus.
+Christy is an English/Scottish surname meaning of Christ, in reference to Jesus.

 Due to emigration to the United States, Christy has also been used as an Americanization of Scandinavian last names such as the Danish Christiansen).
 As a result, a small number of Danes with the last name Christy are descendants of a family which emigrated to the US in the early 20th century.
 However, most of the children returned to Denmark in the 1920s.

 For this reason, a large majority of Danish citizens with the last name Christy are related by blood.